Niwaki Sharpening Stone

 - Overall dimensions: 13cm x 2cm x 2.5cm

 - Made in Osaka, Japan

-Our aim is to process your order within 24 hours of receipt and we expect it to arrive within 3-5 working days under normal circumstances.
+I aim to pick and pack your order within 24 hours of receipt and you should expect your parcel to arrive within 3–5 working days under normal circumstances.
 Orders placed on a Friday may not be sent until the following Monday.
 All delivery charges are calculated and displayed at the checkout.

-Should you need to return an item, drop us a line at email@example.com within 14 days of receiving your purchase, providing your name, order number and the reason for your return.
-We will let you know how to return your item.
+Should you need to return an item, drop me a line at firstname.lastname@example.org within 14 days of receiving your purchase, providing your name, order number and the reason for your return.
+I will let you know how to return your item.

 Most Niwaki tools are made from carbon steel.
 Although wonderfully strong and resilient, the metal will stain, rust and eventually lose its super sharp cutting edge without proper care.
 Looking after them is easy and will prolong their life no end.
 Here's how to do it: